 - Go to the Menu and select ‘Routines’

-To open the menu, tap on the burger menu at the top left.
-Tap on Routines to open the “Your Routines” list.
+To open the menu, tap on the ‘More’ button at the bottom right.
+Tap on Routines to open the ‘Your Routines’ list.

 - Tap on Plus (+)

 The Plus (+) at the top right creates a new routine.